 Looking for a Therapist in Austin?

-The therapists at the ApaCenter (Austin Psychology & Assessment Center) work with adults, adolescents and children, tailoring therapy to meet each individual’s needs.
-We provide therapy to individuals (all ages – young kids, children, adolescents, and adults.
+The therapists at the ApaCenter (Austin Psychology & Assessment Center) work with adults, adolescents and children.
+We tailor therapy to meet each individual’s needs.
+We provide therapy to individuals of all ages – young kids, children, adolescents, and adults.
 Also, we provide therapy for couples, and families.
 We use evidence-based approaches and feedback informed treatment to ensure that you are getting the results that you are seeking.

 How Therapy Can Work for You

 The therapists at the ApaCenter use the most effective methods to help you.
 Research has definitively found that people who receive therapy are better off than 80% of people with similar problems who don’t receive therapy.
 Therapy is generally more effective than medication, especially in the long-term, and it doesn’t have the side effects that often accompany medications (e.g., decreased libido, weight gain).
 Also, it is a myth that months or years of therapy are required for it to be effective.
 You are likely to receive symptom relief within the first few sessions.
 We partner with you and work as a team to achieve your goals.
 You can use therapy to:

 |Alleviate Depression||Discover Confidence||Reduce Stress & Anxiety|